SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 * scale: A game mechanic representing that opponents of vastly different sizes can affect each other differently in combat.

-* standard diﬃculty: A number, generally selected from a chart, assigned to an action based on how challenging it is.
+* standard difficulty: A number, generally selected from a chart, assigned to an action based on how challenging it is.

 * Strength Damage: A die code representing the amount of harm